Backbeat (film): Plot

+By December 1960, Stu wants to return to Hamburg, as he has not painted since he left.
+John thinks that Astrid was insinuating he has homosexual feelings towards Stu.
+By March 1961, George has turned 18, and the Beatles return to Hamburg, where Stu reunites with Astrid, who gives him a "mop top" haircut.
+Stu later tells John that he no longer wants to be in the band, and the two have a physical fight over Astrid.
+During a game of limbo at a club, Stu collapses in pain.
+A doctor suggests the incident is the result of a head injury.
+Stu proposes marriage to Astrid, and is accepted into a German art school.
+Stu and Astrid visit a beach with John and John's girlfriend Cynthia Powell; there, John expresses feelings for Astrid, but notes she fell in love with Stu.
+Stu and Astrid go to see the Beatles perform, with Paul having taken over as bassist, and the group bids the two farewell before leaving Hamburg.

+On 13 August 1961, Stu comes home to find Astrid and Klaus holding hands, watching the news about the Berlin Wall being erected.
+Enraged, Stu assaults Klaus and throws paint all over Astrid's photographs and darkroom.
+He later apologises to Astrid, stating that his behaviour was unlike himself.
+Astrid tells Stu that the Beatles will soon become famous, and that Stu will grow to resent her as a result, but Stu denies this.
+Stu collapses in pain and dies of a brain haemorrhage.
+The Beatles, with John, Paul and George now sporting mop-top hairstyles, come back to Hamburg, where Astrid informs John that Stu is dead.
+At the Beatles' next performance, John sings a verse from "Love Me Tender" before the group breaks into "Twist and Shout".
+Astrid watches them perform before making her exit through the adoring crowd.

 Cast

 Casting notes

 Hart had already played Lennon in the 1991 film The Hours and Times.
 Bakewell later reprised his role as McCartney in the 2000 television film The Linda McCartney Story.
 Williams reprised his role as Best in the 2000 television film In His Life: The John Lennon Story.

 Freda Kelly was the Beatles' longtime secretary and the president of their official fan club during the 1960s and '70s.

 Production

 Writing

 The original script was written by Iain Softley based on a series of 1988 interviews.
 After failing to secure funding, screenwriter Stephen Ward was brought in to completely rewrite the script in 1993.
 Ward interviewed Astrid Kirchherr and others who were close to the Beatles during their time in Hamburg.
 The project was green-lit that year.

 Filming

 Although set in Hamburg, the film was mainly shot in London, aside from some location filming in the St. Pauli quarter.